alexisbenitez/alexisbenitez.github.io/_posts/2021-06-20-web-scraping.md

 ---
 layout: post
-title: "Data scraping on Python"
+title: "Data scraping"
-subtitle: "A scraper to get all laptops posts on flipkart.com"
+subtitle: "A scraper to get all laptops from flipkart.com"
 date: 2020-06-20 23:45:13 -1300
 background: '/img/posts/web-scraping/python-scraping.png'
 ---

 # Data Scraping
-Getting *laptops* list from flipkart.com <br><br>
+***Getting laptops list from flipkart.com***<br><br>

-**Importing libraries:**
+So the main goal of this post is to show how I've got a data frame with all the laptops posted on flipkart.com online store.
+For this I used Pandas, Beatiful Soup and Regex modules, created a function to get all the data from the links and looped through them, appending the new data to the product object to end up converting it into the final data frame.

+***Importing libraries:***

 ```python
 import re